andiweli/pistorm-scripts/README.md

-# PiStorm Scipts
+# PiStorm Setup Help
 ### Several PiStorm scripts, optimizations and enhancements
-> The main purpose is/was for private use and backup and not to grab everything again from 10ish websites when rebuilding a PiStorm.
+> The main purpose is/was `for private use and backup` and not to grab everything again from 10ish websites when rebuilding a PiStorm.
+Also I have added all fixes from authors and users. *DISCLAIMER: I TAKE NO RESPONSIBILITY FOR DAMAGES.*

 Sources used here are as follows:
 * https://github.com/captain-amygdala/pistorm